Matrix Diagram

 About a Matrix Diagram

-A Matrix Diagram is a graphical tool that helps in establishing and relationship between variables.
-The diagram graphically establishes relationship between two or more sets of items in such a way as to provide logical connecting points between each item.
+A Matrix Diagram is a graphical tool that helps in establishing and understanding relationship between variables.
+The diagram graphically establishes critical relationship between two or more sets of items in such a way as to provide logical connecting points between each item.
 It can be used to identify the presence and strengths of relationships as well as the different aspects of the relationship.
 This is accomplished by displaying the strength of relationships using a grid of rows and columns.
 A relationship can be indicated at each intersection of rows and columns as either present or absent.
 Additionally, the strength of the relationship between each pair can be indicated in their corresponding cell.

 Various Types and shapes of Matrix Diagrams